1896 Penny Value Checker: Errors List & No Mint Mark Worth

 The Easy Way to Know Your 1896 Penny Value

 Identifying your 1896 Penny starts with checking key details.
-Look for the date “1896” below Liberty’s portrait and confirm there is no mint mark.
+Look for the date “1896” below Liberty’s portrait and confirm there is no mint mark — all 1896 pennies were made at the Philadelphia Mint, which did not use a mint mark on cents at that time.
 Examine the word “LIBERTY” on the headband to assess the coin’s condition.

-Next, check the color designation: Brown, Red-Brown, or Red.
+Next, check the color designation: Brown (BN), Red-Brown (RB), or Red (RD).
 Red coins retain original copper luster and are most valuable.
-Finally, look for any errors like doubled dates or die cracks.
+Finally, under a 5–10x magnifying glass, look for any errors like doubled dates or die cracks.

 1896 Penny Value Guides

-- 1896 Proof Penny: A limited edition struck specifically for collectors with superior quality and mirror-like surfaces.
+• 1896 Proof Penny: A limited edition struck specifically for collectors with superior quality and mirror-like surfaces.
+Only 1,862 were made, making this the second year in the series to fall below 2,000 proof coins.

-- 1896 CAM (Cameo) Penny: A rare subset of proof coins featuring frosted designs against a mirror-like field.
+• 1896 CAM (Cameo) Penny: A rare subset of proof coins featuring frosted designs against a mirror-like field.
+Cameo (CAM) means the design elements appear frosty white while the background is deeply reflective.
+Only about 2% of certified 1896 proofs earn this designation.

 The 1896 Penny was produced exclusively at the Philadelphia Mint in three main varieties.
 The No Mint Mark issue represents the majority of coins made that year, while Proof and Cameo versions were struck in much smaller quantities.